flare-foundation/docs/docs/infra/validation/deploying.md

 ### 2. Run the Node

-After taking the above considerations into account, you can now start up your node by following the [Deploying an Observation Node](../observation/deploying.md) guide.
+After taking the above considerations into account, you can now start up your node by following the [Deploying an Observer Node](../observation/deploying.md) guide.